-\blu{In contrast, information theory, and specifically the MDL principle, provides a more comprehensive and robust framework for quantification of complexity of DL-based models.
-The MDL-based approach treats model complexity as a communication problem, where the "best" model is the one that achieves the shortest total compression of both the model parameters and the data given those parameters.
-Unlike FLOPs (computational) or model sizes (structural), MDL bridges the gap between model size and data fitting by measuring complexity in bits.
-Also, it naturally penalizes overfitting by accounting for the precision of weights; a model with many parameters that require very little precision to describe is viewed as ``simpler" than a smaller model requiring high-precision weights.
-Furthermore, MDL is deeply linked to the Bayesian Information Criterion (BIC) and provides a more nuanced view of the model's ``effective" complexity, which often correlates better with true generalization performance of the model on unseen data than other existing solutions such as model sizes.}
+In contrast, information theory, specifically the MDL principle, provides a more comprehensive and robust framework for quantifying the complexity of DL-based models.
+The MDL-based approach treats model complexity as a communication problem, where the ``best" model is the one that achieves the shortest total compression of both the model parameters and the data given those parameters.
+Unlike FLOPs or model sizes, MDL bridges the gap between model size and data fitting by measuring complexity in bits.
+Also, it naturally penalizes overfitting by accounting for the precision of weights: a model with many parameters that require very little precision to describe is viewed as ``simpler" than a smaller model requiring high-precision weights.